Pizza effect

 In religious studies and sociology, the pizza effect is the phenomenon of elements of a nation's or people's culture being transformed or at least more fully embraced elsewhere, then re-exported to their culture of origin, or the way in which a community's self-understanding is influenced by (or imposed by, or imported from) foreign sources.
 Related phrases include "hermeneutical feedback loop", "re-enculturation", and "self-orientalization".

 The term "pizza effect" was coined by the Austrian-born Hindu monk and professor of Anthropology at Syracuse University, Agehananda Bharati, who wrote the following in 1970, based on his analysis of this phenomenon.

-Although Bharati's knowledge of pizza history was incorrect, the term pizza effect nonetheless stuck.

 Examples

 Original meaning

 The original examples given by Agehananda Bharati mostly had to do with popularity and status: